 MEET THE BARRAMBIN SPRINGS

-An independent hydrogeological assessment confirms a natural freshwater spring system still flows beneath Victoria Park Barrambin.
+An independent hydrogeological assessment confirms a natural freshwater spring system still flows beneath Barrambin Victoria Park.

-Hydrogeological assessment indicates that large-scale infrastructure over the spring or its catchment areas could permanently terminate the system.
+Hydrogeological assessment indicates that large-scale infrastructure over the springs or its catchment areas could permanently terminate the system.

 The Science Behind Barrambin Springs